metabarcoding/obitools4-doc/content/docs/principles/_index.md

 │
 ```

-It is possible to count entries in the `gbbact1.fasta.gz` file with the commnand
+It is possible to count entries in the `gbbact1.fasta.gz` file with the command

 ```bash
 obicount Genbank/bct/gbbact1.fasta.gz